smjones/arc-docs/arc-usage-10.md

-Originally ARC only supported a single signing algorithm, but the DCRUP working group [https://datatracker.ietf.org/wg/dcrup/about](https://datatracker.ietf.org/wg/dcrup/about) expanded the set of supported algorithms available to DKIM {{RFC6376}}
-and derived protocols. {{RFC8463}} is a standards track document that adds the Edd25519-SHA256 signing algorithm to DKIM, and {{ARC-MULTI}}
-is adapting this work to allow ARC to support multiple signing algorithms.
+Originally ARC only supported a single signing algorithm, but the DCRUP working group [https://datatracker.ietf.org/wg/dcrup/about](https://datatracker.ietf.org/wg/dcrup/about) expanded the set of supported algorithms available to DKIM [@RFC6376] and derived protocols. [@RFC8463] is a standards track document that adds the Edd25519-SHA256 signing algorithm to DKIM, and [@ARC-MULTI] is adapting this work to allow ARC to support multiple signing algorithms.